-- 4.17 Copeland is served by the Cumbrian Coast Line Railway which connects Carlisle to Barrow-in-Furness and there are 14 railway stations located in the Borough.
-The railway serves several of the larger settlements, including Whitehaven and Millom, as well as Sellafield Ltd which is the largest employment site. - 4.18 The Cumbrian Coast Line is important as it is used to facilitate freight movements in the development of the supply chains.
+- 4.23 Copeland is served by the Cumbrian Coast Line Railway which connects Carlisle to Barrow-in-Furness and there are 14 railway stations located in the Borough.
+The railway serves several of the larger settlements, including Whitehaven and Millom, as well as Sellafield Ltd which is the largest employment site. - 4.24 The Cumbrian Coast Line is important as it is used to facilitate freight movements in the development of the supply chains.
 The majority of freight movements are linked to nuclear activity at Sellafield, with the transportation of nuclear flasks from Kent, Anglesey, Somerset and Suffolk.
-Waste is also sent to the Low Level Waste Repository at Drigg.

-4.19 The passenger services are currently operated by Northern and the current typical service pattern is outlined below.
+Waste is also sent to the Low Level Waste Repository at Drigg. - 4.25 The passenger services are currently operated by Northern and the current typical service pattern is outlined in Table 6.